williamsdb/EvernoteRules/readme.md

 The other quirk is in how Evernote now works.
 It used to be the case that you'd only get webhooks when you moved away from creating or editing a note.
 Now you get a webhook multiple times, even every keystroke.

+### Updating a note gives: Attempt updateNote where RTE room has already been open for note

+If you have the note open in the Evernote client that you want Evernote Rules to update then you will receive this message in the debug log ````Attempt updateNote where RTE room has already been open for note````.
+You can only have one process editing the note at once and effectively the Evernote client has it locked for updates.

 See the [open issues](https://github.com/williamsdb/EvernoteRules/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>